nmshd/documentation/_includes/scenarios/integrate/create-attribute-for-peer.md

 - [Request over Template]({% link _docs_integrate/create-attribute-for-peer.md %}#request-over-template): If there is currently no Relationship between the Sender and the Recipient, you must use this approach.
 - [Request over Message]({% link _docs_integrate/create-attribute-for-peer.md %}#request-over-message): This procedure is only permitted if there is already an active Relationship between the Sender and the Recipient.

-In the following, we briefly describe the procedure of sending the [Request for creating Attributes]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes) created by the Sender to the Recipient separately in both cases.
+In the following, we briefly describe the procedure for sending the [Request for creating Attributes]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes) created by the Sender to the Recipient separately in both cases.

 ### Request over Template